espoirMur/my-blog-gastby/content/blog/new-mac-dev-setup/index.md

+---
+title: Setup a new Macbook for software development
+date: "2020-02-14T22:12:03.284Z"
+description: "how I setup my macbook for development"
+---

 This guide helps to setup a new macbook and make it ready for software development.

 ## Make it yours : (Change the Laptop Name):